-On top of the four main categories, other relevant information gathered by the GTED includes the estimation method, the legal reference triggering the TE provision, information regarding the time frame The GTED collects all publicly available data on TEs (i.e. if a provision is permanent or if there is a sunset clause limiting its duration) and any modifications it has suffered during the observation period.
+On top of the four main categories, other relevant information gathered by the GTED includes the estimation method, the legal reference triggering the TE provision, information regarding the time frame (i.e. if a provision is permanent or if there is a sunset clause limiting its duration) and any modifications it has suffered during the observation period.

-information, the GTED gathers this aggregate data. on the number of beneficiaries is collected, though few Likewise, the GTED only includes data that is publicly available and never data computed for internal use only or shared with a restricted circle of addressees.
+If governments do not publish such provision-level data in their TE reports, but only some kind of aggregated information, the GTED gathers this aggregate data.
+Further, if governments report exclusively on specific kinds of TE only (such as tax incentives for investments, or TEs on income taxes) the GTED presents data on these areas alone - even if there is evidence from third sources on the existence of TEs in other areas as well.
+Likewise, the GTED only includes data that is publicly available and never data computed for internal use only or shared with a restricted circle of addressees.

 In addition to the aspects treated in this chapter, the Companion Paper includes a discussion of methodological issues, challenges and limitations of the GTED, as well as a practical guide on how to use the GTED website (www.GTED.net).
-See (Redonda et al.).
+See Redonda & von Haldenwang & Aliu (2021).

 The terms "TE reporting" or "TE report" are used broadly.
 They cover a large variety of public documents, ranging from annual, comprehensive reports on TEs that are part of governmental budget documentation to individual documents issued by a public body and providing some aggregate information on some specific TE mechanisms.
 Also, it should be noted that "regular" reporting does not always mean annual reporting.
 To give an example, Germany publishes federal subsidy reports including TE data every two years since 1967.
-A total of 15 such reports have been issued since 1990, 5 containing data on 29 budget years (until 2018).
+A total of 15 such reports have been issued since 1990,5 containing data on 29 budget years (until 2018).
 The GTED counts this as 29 years reported, because data is provided on a year-by-year basis and can be consulted and analysed as such.